 What The Heck Is A Menstrual Cup?!

-They are around two inches long, are latex-free, and without any dyes, BPA, toxins or bleaches.
+Menstrual cups are around two inches long and are usually irritant free.
+They often contain no latex, dyes, BPA, toxins or bleaches.

-Menstrual cups are worn internally like a tampon, but they collect menstrual fluid rather than absorbing it.
+A menstrual cup is worn internally like a tampon, but it collects menstrual fluid rather than absorbing it.

 Unlike tampons, a menstrual cup is not a disposable product, so you only need to buy one, saving you a tonne of money!